 At Washington Hospital Center, seven patients from the crash were treated, and four were released yesterday morning.
 One patient was in critical condition, and two were in fair condition, officials said.
 George Washington University Hospital had three patients yesterday, all listed in good condition; at least one was released last night, a hospital spokeswoman said.

 Washington Adventist Hospital treated five patients for minor injuries Monday evening, and all were released.

 At Howard University Hospital, four patients were treated: Lanice; a 51-year old woman who was released yesterday; a 25-year-old D.C. woman who was 30 weeks pregnant and was admitted for observation; and a 20-year-old man, Jamie Jiao.

-Speaking outside the hospital late Monday night, still dressed in clothes streaked with soot from the accident, Jiao, a University of Virginia student, recounted being knocked out by the impact.
+Speaking outside the hospital Monday night, still dressed in clothes streaked with soot, Jiao, a University of Virginia student, recounted being knocked out by the impact.
 He woke up to find that his glasses and shoes had been knocked off.
 His lower back ached.
 He was no longer in his seat, and he felt a hard, semi-smooth surface under him.
 At first, Jiao said, he thought that the train had flipped and that he was on the ceiling.

 "I looked more closely, and our train was on top of the other train, and I was sitting on the roof of the train in front of us," he said.
 Ahead of him, he saw a person who wasn't moving.
 And beyond that person, nothing.